Police / Firefighters Retirement System Provisions

 A police officer member who exercises normal retirement is entitled to receive a benefit payable monthly equal to 3.5% of the average monthly earnings for the highest three consecutive years of compensation multiplied by the member’s years of continuous service subject to a maximum of 84%.

-A firefighter member who exercises normal retirement is entitled to receive a benefit payable monthly equal to 3.4% of the average monthly earnings for the highest two consecutive years of compensation multiplied by the member’s years of continuous service subject to a maximum of 100%.
+A firefighter member who exercises normal retirement is entitled to receive a benefit payable monthly equal to 3.4% of the average monthly earnings for the highest two consecutive years of compensation multiplied by the member’s years of continuous service subject to a maximum annual benefit amount.
+The maximum annual benefit amount is the lesser of:

 Members separating from service receive a monthly supplement per whole year of service which is $10.50 for firefighter participants and $20.00 for police officer participants.